 5. What is a major potential challenge our company could face in the upcoming year?

-Research well before appearing for the interview and have an in-depth analysis of the company’s past failures, strengths, and weaknesses.
+It is crucial to research well before answering this product manager interview question.
+Make sure that you do an in-depth analysis of the company’s past failures, success strengths, and weaknesses.

-SWOT analysis of the company will help identify potential challenges to the organization.
+You can also do a SWOT analysis of the company to identify potential challenges to the organization.

 6. How can a product failure be prevented?

 The key to success of the product is innovation.
 Refurbishing ideas and using stale concepts is a recipe for product failure.
 My first step would be to make sure that the product stands out with its features.

 I would launch the product to a sample audience before the official launch to gather people’s perspectives about the product.
 In case of frequent negative feedback, I would identify the pain points and resolve them.

 Even though marketing plays a key role, overhyping a product often leads to its failure.
 I would promote marketing of the product post its release once the reputation of the product has been established.